discordeno/discordeno/src/ws/README.md

   - When you restart a bot without the proxy system, normally you would lose many events.
 Users may be using commands or messages are sent that will not be filtered.
 As your bot's grow this number rises dramatically.
-Users may join who wont get the auto-roles or any other actions your bot should take.
+Users may join who won't get the auto-roles or any other actions your bot should take.
     With the proxy system, you can keep restarting your bot and never lose any events.
 Events will be put into a queue while your bot is down(max size of queue is customizable), once the bot is available the queue will begin